 A. Leadership and Structure

-Our Compliance Program has been developed by Leica ’ Compliance leadership and is managed by Tom Woodson, Global Chief Compliance Officer, and Huiri Kim, Head of Legal & Compliance in North America.
+Our Compliance Program has been developed by Leica’ Compliance leadership and is managed by Tara Bilton, Director, Compliance.
 Company Management works with the Compliance team to ensure Leica effectively prevents, detects, and reacts to instances of non-compliance.

 B. Policies and Procedures